ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

      World.SpawnAsset(propLightTemplate, { position = bulbPosition })
 ```

-!!! hint
-    Be sure to use a comma ``,`` between the inputs into the function!
+!!! hint "Be sure to use a comma `,` between the inputs into the function!"

 ### Test the Light Spawn